June 25, 2019

 The PCB is one of the most important inventions of the last century.
 As a backbone of almost every electronic device, it creates the prerequisites for cutting-edge technology and also for mass-produced electronics.
 Consequently, the PCB & EMS Cluster is one of the most important exhibition areas at productronica 2019.
 The world’s leading trade fair for electronics development and production will take place at the Messe München exhibition center from November 12 to 15.

 Electronics have become an indispensable part of our lives.
 This ensures constantly rising sales revenue for the electronics sector.
 According to the German Electrical and Electronic Manufacturers’ Association (ZVEI), last year in Germany the industry achieved record sales of EUR 195 billion—a 1.9 percent increase on the previous year.
-The PCB industry benefited from this, with 1.4 percent growth to an estimated EUR 1.8 billion, says consulting firm Data4PCB.

 Approximately sixty percent of the market is accounted for by the three big “Cs” (computing, communication, consumer).
 Asia is clearly dominant in this respect.
 On the other hand, European PCB manufacturers continue to service mainly the industry and medicine segments.
 They are responsible for 15 percent of worldwide PCB sales, ten percent of this from European production.
 In all areas, the increasing mobility and miniaturization of the devices requires the use of corresponding PCB technologies with extremely small connection solutions.